osg-htc/docs/docs/compute-element/covid-19.md

 Job routes are controlled by the `JOB_ROUTER_ENTRIES` configuration variable in HTCondor-CE (customizations may be placed in `/etc/condor-ce/config.d/`).

-For example, consider the following route for a CE submitting to a SLURM batch
+For example, consider the following route for a CE submitting to a Slurm batch
 system:

 ```